🎮 Reinforcement Learning¶

 -

-This paper proposes R-EMID, the first information-theoretic framework for quantifying performance degradation in role-playing models (RPMs) under user, character, and dialogue distribution shifts.
-By incorporating reasoning processes and Co-evolutionary Reinforcement Learning (CoRL), the framework enables accurate estimation of this metric.
-Key findings reveal that user shift poses the greatest generalization risk, and reinforcement learning is the only consistently effective training strategy.
+This paper proposes the first information-theoretic framework, R-EMID, to quantify the performance degradation of Role-Playing Models (RPMs) under distribution shifts of users, roles, and dialogues.
+By introducing intermediate reasoning processes and Co-evolutionary Reinforcement Learning (CoRL) for accurate estimation, it identifies user shift as the primary generalization risk and finds that reinforcement learning is the only consistently effective method for improvement.

 - UniCreative: Unifying Long-form Logic and Short-form Sparkle via Reference-Free Reinforcement Learning